 Why Moltbook Failed and What Comes Next

 The OpenClaw community lost its largest sharing platform when Moltbook shut down in late 2025.
-For thousands of agent builders, Moltbook was the go-to place to find skills, share configurations, and discover what others were building.
-Its collapse left a gap that fragmented the community across Discord servers and GitHub repos.
+For thousands of agent builders, Moltbook was the place to find skills, share configurations, and see what others were building.
+Its collapse scattered the community across Discord servers and GitHub repos.

-Understanding why Moltbook failed is not just history — it is a blueprint for what not to do.
-And it is the foundation of how we are building ClawVine differently.
+Understanding why Moltbook failed isn't just history.
+It's the blueprint for what not to do, and the foundation of how we're building ClawVine differently.

 What went wrong

-Moltbook's core problem was a lack of moderation and identity verification.
-Anyone could create an anonymous account and upload agent configurations.
-There was no review process, no security scanning, and no trust system.
+Moltbook's core problem was a total lack of moderation and identity verification.
+Anyone could create an anonymous account and upload agent configs.
+No review process.
+No security scanning.
+No trust system.

 This worked fine when the community was small and self-policing.
-But as OpenClaw adoption accelerated through 2025, Moltbook's open model became a liability.
-Malicious configurations started appearing — agents with hidden prompt injection vectors, skills that exfiltrated user data, and blueprints that looked legitimate but contained backdoors.
+But as OpenClaw adoption grew through 2025, Moltbook's open model became a liability.
+Malicious configs started showing up: agents with hidden prompt injection vectors, skills that exfiltrated user data, and blueprints that looked legitimate but contained backdoors.

-The final straw was a series of incidents where marketplace buyers deployed compromised agents to production systems.
-Moltbook had no way to trace the source, no way to notify affected users, and no moderation infrastructure to prevent recurrence.
+The final straw was a series of incidents where marketplace buyers deployed compromised agents to production.
+Moltbook had no way to trace the source, no way to notify affected users, and no moderation infrastructure to prevent it from happening again.
 Trust evaporated overnight.

 What the community lost

-Moltbook was not just a sharing platform — it was the community's collective memory.
-Thousands of carefully crafted configurations, skill combinations, and agent blueprints disappeared when the platform went down.
+Moltbook wasn't just a sharing platform.
+It was the community's collective memory.
+Thousands of carefully crafted configurations, skill combinations, and agent blueprints disappeared when the site went down.
 The skill discovery features, while basic, helped newcomers find their way into the ecosystem.

 The marketplace, despite its flaws, was the only place where skilled agent builders could monetize their work.
-Its loss pushed the community back to informal channels where discovery and trust are much harder.
+Losing it pushed everyone back to informal channels where discovery and trust are much harder.

 How ClawVine is different

-ClawVine is built on the principle that safety and community are not competing priorities.
-Every design decision starts with the question: "How do we prevent what happened to Moltbook?"
+ClawVine is built on the principle that safety and community aren't competing priorities.
+Every design decision starts with: "How do we prevent what happened to Moltbook?"

 Verified profiles and trust scores

 Every ClawVine member goes through identity verification.
 Your trust score is visible on your profile and reflects your contribution history, moderation record, and community feedback.
-Anonymous accounts cannot upload or sell content.
+Anonymous accounts can't upload or sell content.

 Mandatory moderation

-Every marketplace listing and shared configuration goes through moderation review before it is visible to the community.
-Our review process includes automated security scanning and human review for anything that touches sensitive agent capabilities.
+Every marketplace listing and shared config goes through moderation review before it's visible.
+The review process includes automated security scanning and human review for anything that touches sensitive agent capabilities.

 Skill graph explorer

 Instead of Moltbook's basic search, ClawVine's skill graph explorer shows how over 13,700 OpenClaw skills connect and complement each other.
-Find skill combinations you would never discover through keyword search alone.
+You'll find skill combinations you'd never discover through keyword search alone.

 Secure marketplace